strongbrewio/strongbrewio.github.io/_posts/2019-04-11-managing-state-in-angular.md

 </my-awesome-sidebar>
 ```
 The `async` pipe will subscribe to the `sidebarCollapsed$` pass it to the component, mark it for check and will automatically unsubscribe when the component gets destroyed.
-Keeping state in an observable pattern is nice because we can subscribe to the changes.
+Keeping state in an observer pattern is nice because we can subscribe to the changes.
 Oh, and did I mention it plays super nice with Angular?

 We can either use a `BehaviorSubject` or state management frameworks that support Observables.
 Here are some really great ones with Observable support: